Creating anything from nothing can be hard, but it’s an internal battle.

-“Well if you always draw what you know and never look outside or try something different then you will just have the same drawing again and again and pretty soon you will be tired of drawing that and want to draw something else, but you won’t know how to draw anything else because you haven’t learn to look at something when your drawing it and you want have information about what the new thing looks like so likely will then will be upset”
+“Well if you always draw what you know and never look outside or try something different then you will just have the same drawing again and again and pretty soon you will be tired of drawing that and want to draw something else, but you won’t know how to draw anything else because you haven’t learned to look at something when you are drawing it and you won’t have information about what the new thing looks like ”

 I then went on to say…

-“I know it seems hard to draw this, I know you probably aren’t that keen in drawing this, but the thing is, when you draw things a different way it means that you will learn something about object, and then when you go back to drawing the thing you love you will have something new to bring to it.
-Otherwise you will draw the same old thing for years to come”
+“I know it seems hard to draw this, I know you probably aren’t that keen on drawing this, but the thing is…when you draw things a different way it means that you will learn something about the object, and then when you go back to drawing the thing you love you will have something new to bring to it.
+Otherwise, you will draw the same old thing for years to come”

-Then i just encouraged her to have a go at drawing this thing one time and she could then go back to the thing you love, you never know you might then know how to position it differently or give it a different emotion.
-Just try it.
+Then I just encouraged her to have a go at drawing this thing one time and she could then go back to the thing you love- Just try it.

-Don’t resistance have a louder voice than the one that is quietly whispering that you want to create something.
-When you create, paint, draw, write you have already won, done is better than perfect, and if it doesn’t come out how you would like next time do something different than the last time.
-Creativity will win out eventually and it will come to life.
+Once you create, paint, draw, or write you have already won, done is better than perfect, and if it doesn’t come out how you would like next time do something different than the last time.